rdmorganiser/rdmo-docs/docs/themes/index.md

 1. Use [po edit](https://poedit.net/) or another tool of your choice to edit the po files inside the locale folder

-1. Finally make the messages and your translations should be displayed in RDMO
+1. Finally make the messages and your translations should be displayed in RDMO.
+Note that the command has to be run inside the theme's folder.

     ```shell
+    cd rdmo_theme
-    rdmo_theme django-admin makemessages -l de
+    django-admin makemessages -l de
     ```